resb53/drivernos/README.md

 ### Functions:
 ```
 ##init:     Initialise the bot for this guild.
 ##assign:   Assign a number to a member.
+##unassign: Remove a number from a member.
 ##move:     Move driver numbers listing to a new location.
 ##reset:    Reset and wipe all help data for this guild.
 ##help:     Help text for using this bot.
 ```